owenyeo/tp/docs/UserGuide.md

 Message Usage:
 rmevent: Removes an event from the specified contact's calendar.
 Parameters: INDEX en/EVENT_NAME
-Example: rmevent 1 en/CS2103T Lecture
+Example: rmevent 1 en/CS2103T Final Exam
-NOTE: If you want to remove an event from yourself, use index user
+NOTE: If you want to remove an event from your calendar, use rmevent user.
-Example: rmevent user en/CS2103T Lecture
+Example: rmevent user en/CS2103T Final Exam
 ````

 ### 3.2 Friend Commands